doilyuser/developer-portfolio/README.md

 ## Tech Stack ⚙️

-This portfolio template is built with:
+This portfolio template is built with the following:

 - **[Next.js 15](https://nextjs.org/)**: React framework with App Router for improved routing and server components
 - **[React 19](https://react.dev/)**: Latest version with improved performance and features